-Be sure to catch a footy match – this city is rugby-mad and the atmosphere is unbeatable.
-Try punting on the Avon River,enjoy a scenic gondola ride, take in the breathtaking vistas from a hot-air balloon at sunrise, experience the vibrant nightlife to be found in a network of inner-city laneways, meet the locals in Hagley Park and just plain enjoy yourself.
+Be sure to catch a footy match - this city is rugby-mad and the atmosphere is unbeatable.
+Try punting on the Avon River, enjoy a scenic gondola ride, take in the breathtaking vistas from a hot-air balloon at sunrise, experience the vibrant nightlife, meet the locals in Hagley Park and just explore and enjoy yourself.
 Road trips are all about the journey, but in this case, the end destination is just as exciting!

 Swimming with dolphins is an experience worthy of many superlatives, but above all it has to rank as one of life's great privileges.
 Being in the water as inquisitive dolphins swim among your group is truly humbling.

-Yet the dusky dolphins that inhabit the waters off Kaikoura year round are one of the most playful and acrobatic of all the species, and their mad antics are also extremely exciting when viewed from a boat.
+The dusky dolphins that inhabit the waters off Kaikoura year round are playful and acrobatic, and their mad antics are also extremely exciting when viewed from a boat.

 They put on such an amazing display and seem to enjoy it so much that it's hard to believe that they're wild.

-Even better news, the Kaikoura coastline offers a wealth of other wildlife too.
-Eco-tourism activities abound, from albatross spotting to seal snorkelling and whale watching.
+To top it off, the Kaikoura coastline offers a wealth of other wildlife too.
+Eco-tourism activities abound, from albatross spotting to snorkelling with seals and whale watching.

-While Akaroa is a charming, laidback village, don't be fooled into thinking there's a shortage of activity here.
-Rather, this French-influenced town is a brilliant family destination.
+While Akaroa is a charming, laid-back village, don't be fooled into thinking there's a shortage of activity here.
+Rather, this French-influenced town is a brilliant family destination with plenty to offer.

-A walk in the town centre reveals a generous number of quality restaurants, and boutique shops are in abundance.
+A walk through the town reveals a generous number of quality restaurants, and boutique shops are in abundance.
 Much of this activity is along the foreshore, the ideal setting for a picnic.

 The scenery is fantastic and there are countless vantage points to take in the beautiful views of Akaroa and its harbour, which is famous for its wildlife.
 Akaroa is the only place in the world where you can swim with Hector's dolphins - the world's smallest and rarest - and this is an experience you'll treasure for years to come.